Free Will in Ancient Thought

 What does this mean?

-Consider the idea that the appetite (one of nonrational parts of the soul) has impressions.
-We can begin to understand this if we think about an example.
+Consider first the idea that the appetite (one of nonrational parts of the soul) has impressions.
+We can begin to understand what this means if we think about an example.

 The Müller-Lyer Illusion.